openblockchains/awesome-diem/README.md

 More curated lists or dashboards

+Historic

-- [Librazilla](https://librazilla.com) - Libra cryptocurrency resources dashboard; tools, tutorials, docs, links and other useful things for the Libra blockchain
+- Librazilla (web: ~~`librazilla.com`~~) - Libra cryptocurrency resources dashboard; tools, tutorials, docs, links and other useful things for the Libra blockchain